Exchange in the Times of Corona: Interview 2, part 2

 …and Why Is It Arguably the Most Important Holiday of the Year for Us (Upcoming Czech Holidays During the Autumn Season and How the Locals Celebrate Them, part 2)

-If you have read our article about 28 October, you might remember the mention of Jan Opletal and what his tragic death sparked – so let us have a closer look at what happened as well as how it affected our history.
+If you have read our article about 28 October, you might remember the mention of Jan Opletal and what his tragic death sparked – so let us have a closer look at what happened next and how it affected our history.

-28th October a Local Holiday and What Is It All About?
+28 October - What Is It All About?

 28th October is one of a series of both national and unofficial holidays that mark the autumn season in the Czech